jacobjk03/PDFExtract/README.md

 1. Clone the repository.
 2. Install the required packages.
-3. Run the matching script: `python matching_script.py`.
+3. Run the three python scripts.
 4. View the results in the `results/` directory.

 ## Project Structure